Western Fashion Is A Classic, According To Dolly Parton’s Stylist

 Advertisement

 At 77, Parton has helped bring country fashion to the mainstream, along with other pop culture icons like the late Tejano singer Selena and Canadian star Shania Twain, providing a blueprint for artists bringing their country heritage to the global stage.
 And, in 2023, when the cowboy aesthetic is having a resurgence, their influence is present.
-From Beyoncé’s Renaissance tour announcement, which came with a photo of the Houston-born singer wearing a disco-inspired cowboy hat, to the breakthrough of regional Mexican music in the United States, which has come with cowboy-inspired outfits from acts like Becky G and Grupo Frontera.
+From Beyoncé’s Renaissance tour announcement, which came with a photo of the Houston-born singer wearing a disco-inspired cowboy hat, to the breakthrough of regional Mexican music, which has come with cowboy-inspired outfits from acts like Becky G and Grupo Frontera.

 Advertisement